C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 This article is **not** complete yet.
 This is just a draft and its completion will take some time.

 Currently, this article contains only a collection of basic neurobiological knowledge.
-If you are interested in this topic, please read the following sections.
+If you are interested in this topic, feel free to read the following sections.
 However, do not expect any conclusions.

 The whole thing is kept very superficial.
 Gradually, information is being collected that links the following mentioned diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of withdrawal and to explain the effect of common psychotropic drugs.